 Umbilical cord care: Do's and don'ts for parents

-Wonder how to care for your newborn's umbilical cord stump?
-Follow these tips to promote healing.
+Wonder how to care for the umbilical cord stump attached to your newborn's belly button?
+Follow these tips to help with healing.

 Why your baby has an umbilical cord stump

-During pregnancy, the umbilical cord supplies nutrients and oxygen to your developing baby.
-After birth, the umbilical cord is no longer needed — so it's clamped and snipped.
+The umbilical cord brings nutrients and oxygen to your baby during pregnancy.
+After birth, the umbilical cord isn't needed anymore.
+So, a healthcare professional clamps and cuts it soon after your baby is born.
 This leaves behind a short stump.

 Taking care of the stump